mavryk-network/mavryk-protocol/docs/paris/token_management.rst

     {"kind": "contract", "contract": "tz1...", "change": "100", ...} ]

 When attesting rewards are not distributed to the delegate due to insufficient participation or for not revealing nonces, they are transferred instead to the sink account identified by the quadruple ``("lost attesting rewards", delegate, participation, revelation)``.
-For example, for an amount of ``100`` mutez in rewards not distributed due to insufficient participation, the following balance updates are generated:
+For example, for an amount of ``100`` mumav in rewards not distributed due to insufficient participation, the following balance updates are generated:

 ::